sujithjay/sujithjay.github.io/_posts/2018-03-10-The-Assumption-of-Normality-in-Time-Series.md

 permalink: /2018/03/10/The-Assumption-of-Normality-in-Time-Series/
 ---

 The notion of normality is oft-encountered in statistics as an underlying assumption to many proofs and results; it is normal to assume normality (pun strongly intended; always wanted to use this one).
 In much statistical works, the assumption of normality, even if inaccurate, is amortized and ameliorated by the existence of Central Limit Theorem.
 Time-series analysis, sadly, does not enjoy this privilege.
-The assumption of independence, so core to the CLT and other Limit theorems, is poignantly absent in time-series'.
+The assumption of independence, so core to the CLT and other Limit theorems, is poignantly absent in time-series.

 This post tries to explain the use of Limit theorems in time-series analysis.
 As my intended audience comprises computer scientists/engineers, and not statisticians, this post has a long preface on the premise of the problem.